metabase/metabase/docs/questions/query-builder/expressions/datetimeadd.md

 # DatetimeAdd

 `datetimeAdd` takes a date and adds some unit of time to it.
-It's useful whenever you need to do calculations over a window of time, like taking a rolling metric (such as a moving average) over a 7 day period.
+This function is useful when you're working with time series data that's marked by a "start" and an "end", such as sessions or subscriptions data.

 | Syntax                                                                              | Example                                              |
 |-------------------------------------------------------------------------------------|------------------------------------------------------|